Sea Doo 3-Seaters Change How We Carry Stuff…

 Until now, it’s gone awkwardly into a front space under the hood.
 Awkwardly, I say because you’ve practically got to be a contortionist to stretch over the handlebars to reach deep inside.
 And I challenge anyone to do this while staying seated.
-The good news is that one of the Sea Doo storage ideas for 2018 makes this easy.
+The good news is that one of the Sea Doo storage ideas for 2018 made this much easier for 2019 too!

 Now the seated operator simply lifts the adjustable handlebar, gauge & mirror assembly up and forward.
 This reveals a direct access storage compartment within easy reach.
 What you’ll see first is a lidless container to hold your gear.
 The container is not meant to be removed.
 My understanding is that there’s no secret storage space underneath or beside it.
 There are also accessory organizer bins available.

 Next, you’ll notice pre-moulded & dedicated holders on the underside of the hood.
 These securely hold the legally required safety kit and fire extinguisher.
 You’ll also observe a hydraulic lifting arm that props the hood up.
 This way you can root around inside the bin with both hands.